a-n-t-h-o-n-y/XenSequencer/README.md

 - [License](#license)

 ## Overview
 [XenSequencer](https://github.com/a-n-t-h-o-n-y/XenSequencer) is a monophonic MIDI sequencer VST designed to help generate sequences programmatically.
 The plugin features a recursive structure where sequences are built by splitting existing notes.
-Currently, it supports keyboard input and is compatible with some DAWs (tested with ableton, bitwig).
+Currently, it supports keyboard input and is compatible with some DAWs (tested with Ableton, Bitwig).

 ## Documentation
 - [User Guide](docs/user_guide.md)